syncfusion-content/asp.netmvc-docs/aspnetmvc/LinearGauge/Getting-Started.md

 ASP.NET MVC Linear Gauge widget basically renders with flexible APIs.
 You can easily create the Linear Gauge widget by the following steps.

-1. First create an MVC Project and add necessary Dlls and scripts with the help of the given [MVC-Getting Started](http://help.syncfusion.com/ug/js/default.htm) Documentation.
+1. First create an MVC Project and add necessary Dll's and scripts with the help of the given [MVC-Getting Started](http://help.syncfusion.com/ug/js/default.htm) Documentation.
 2. Add the following code example to the corresponding view page to render Linear Gauge.

    ~~~ js